Ridder helps No. 8 Bearcats rally for 38-24 win at Indiana

 The Hoosiers regained the lead on D.J.
 Matthews Jr.’s 14-yard scoring run then gave it right back on the kickoff return.
 A missed extra point opened the door for Indiana, and the Hoosiers grabbed a 24-23 advantage on Charles Campbell’s 49-yard field goal late in the third.

 Then Ridder got hot.
-He made it 30-24 with the scoring throw to Pierce before the scoring run and a succesful 2-point conversion pass.
+He made it 30-24 with the scoring throw to Pierce before the scoring run and a successful 2-point conversion pass.

 THE TAKEAWAY